Derek-Stafford/B737NG-HStab-Freeplay-Checker/README.md

 # B737-7-8-9-Horizontal-Stab-Check
 A python-based code that I wrote to calculate the freeplay values of Boeing 737NG aircraft.
-This was really more of a practice to become more familiar with calculation based coding.
 All variables and formulas, except for the x and y variables, are dervied from the appropriate AMM/Routine Maintenance Task Card. https://replit.com/@Warden-Boulder/B737-HStab-Freeplay-Calculator#main.py